UK promises attack drones, more missiles for Ukraine as Zelenskyy meets Sunak on European tour

 As Zelenskyy visited European capitals, Russia stepped up attacks across Ukraine with drones and missiles.
 On Sunday, Russia shelled two communities in the northern border region of Sumy, regional officials said on Telegram.
 They said 109 explosions were recorded.

-Zelenskyy's stop in Britain followed a previously unannounced visit to Paris on Sunday evening, where he met French President Emmanuel Macron.
+Assassination attempts and sabotage attacks have increased in Russian-occupied territory as well as Russia proper.
+Russian authorities often blame Ukrainian forces but Kyiv rarely acknowledges such attacks.

-Macron's office said France would supply dozens of light tanks, armored vehicles and more air defense systems “in the weeks ahead,” without giving specific numbers.
+Zelenskyy traveled to Britain from Paris, where he met Sunday with French President Emmanuel Macron and secured a pledge of light tanks, armored vehicles and air defense systems.

-About 2,000 Ukrainian soldiers would also receive training in France this year and nearly 4,000 others in Poland as part of a wider European effort, Macron’s office said.
+About 2,000 Ukrainian soldiers would receive training in France this year and nearly 4,000 others in Poland, Macron’s office said.

 France had dispatched a plane to pick up Zelenskyy in Germany, where he met with Chancellor Olaf Scholz earlier Sunday.

-It was his first visit to Berlin since the start of the invasion and came a day after the German government announced a new package of military aid for Ukraine worth more than 2.7 billion euros ($3 billion).
+It was his first visit to Berlin since the start of the invasion and came a day after the German government announced military aid for Ukraine worth more than 2.7 billion euros ($3 billion).

 Germany overcame its initial hesitation to become one of the biggest suppliers of arms to Ukraine, including Leopard 1 and 2 battle tanks, and the sophisticated IRIS-T SLM air defense system.
 Modern Western hardware is considered crucial if Ukraine is to succeed in its planned counteroffensive.